sevkeifert/fluidsynth-gui/README.txt

 HELP, MY AUDIO STOPPED WORKING
 -------------------------------------------------------------------------------

-Occasionally, if jackd does not stop running, it will prevent other audio from playing.
+Occasionally, if jackd does not exit cleanly, it will prevent other audio from playing.
+This seemed to be a more frequent problem in Linux years ago, though audio seems largely stable now.

 On linux, you can stop the jackd service with the command:

     killall jackd

+This will bring back all standard audio.